MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Restore-MgBetaDriveRoot.md

 ## SYNOPSIS
 Restore a driveItem that has been deleted and is currently in the recycle bin.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Restore-MgDriveRoot](/powershell/module/Microsoft.Graph.Files/Restore-MgDriveRoot?view=graph-powershell-1.0)

 ## SYNTAX

 ### RestoreExpanded (Default)